-themselv's as follows: For resistance outright, Randall, Mills, Knott, McMahon, Poppleton, waiting and Jones, of Kentucky.
-Submission, contingent on the recognition of Hampton and Nicholis, Representatives Ellis, Hooper and Springer.
-Against any action, Brown and Durham of Kentucky.
+hemselv's as follows : For resistance outright Randall, Mills, Knott, McMahen, Poppleton, Walling, and Jones, of Kentucky.
+Submission, contingent on the recognition of Hampton and Nicholis, Representatives Ellis, Hooper Springer.
+Against ham of Kentucky.
+Against any action, Brown and Dur

-The casiest way for a citizen of a place to kill its prespecity is to purchase all his goods abroad, and the easiest way to make people go abroad is o neglect to advertise at home.
-People who don't believe that advertising pays should not complain if people, attracted by the liberal advertisements of merchants in other places, go abroad to do trading .- Register.
+The easiest way for a citizen of a place to kill its prosperity is to purchase all his goods abroad, and the ensiest way to make people go abroad is o neglect to advertise at home.
+People don't believe that advertising pays should not complain if people, attracted by the liberal advertisements of merchants in other places, go abroad to do trading .- Register.

-have not two columns of paging advertisements titled to praise.
-We are perfectfully willing that in our columns this week; but if we were to country are Republicans.
-A fight for the Presi throw them all out we should either have to fill the people who voted for the Hampton ticket dency would endanger the whole value of the their places with gratuitous advertisements of and the Editors in the State who daily and papers outside the State or incur a cash outlay weekly labored to encourage and convince the of \$10 per week to "set up" new matter.
+The town of Union is a case in point.
+We have not two columns of paying advertisements titled to praise.
+We are perfectfully willing that in our columns this week; but if we were to the honor shall be equicatily divided between country are Republicans.
+A fight for the Presi- throw them all out we should either have to fill the people who voted for the Hampton ticket dency would endanger the whole value of the their places with gratuitous advertisements of and the Editors in the State who daily and sapers outside the State or incur a cash outlay of \$10 per week to "set up" new matter.

-Who is Gavernor .- On the trial before the Supreme Court, of the case involving the question of who is Governor, The Chief Justice intimated that the Senate had been notified after the decision, and had acted in contempt of this
+WHO IS GOVERNOR .- On the trial before the Supreme Court, of the case involving the question of who is Governor, The Chief Justice in-timated that the Senate had been notified after the decision, and had acted in contempt of this